 Some culinary schools have rolling admissions while others have deadlines.
 Apply early, even if there aren't any due dates, to get complete consideration.
 Be thorough, since late or incomplete applications may not be considered.
 It's especially important to meet financial aid deadlines.
-Schools encourage all students to fill out a free application federal student aid (FAFSA) form.
+It is encouraged for students to fill out the Free Application Federal Student Aid (FAFSA) form.

 The application traditionally requires a non-refundable application fee.
 In addition to your contact information, education, and work experience, you may be asked to write an essay about your career goals.
 You may also need one or two letters of recommendation from teachers or employers that can attest to your interest and experience in the culinary arts.

 Culinary Schools Use Requirements to Size You Up